Introduction / History

-The Tanôsy people, numbering more than 600 000, live primarily in the Anôsy region in south-west Madagascar, between the Mandrare and the Manantenina rivers.
+The Tanôsy people live primarily in the Anôsy region in south-west Madagascar, between the Mandrare and the Manantenina rivers.
 Anôsy means "the island region", and Tanôsy means "the people of Anôsy."
 Fort Dauphin is the main city in the area, also called Taolañaro or Faradofay.

 Around 1845, after the Merina people from central Madagascar conquered Anosy, a large group of Tanôsy emigrated westwards towards the Onilahy river, where they settled on land seized from the Bara and Mahafaly people.
 The Tanôsy are increasingly infiltrating the land in between these two areas, which is traditionally a Tandroy area.